How do I start the admissions process?

 Can I afford treatment?
 (Payment Options & Insurance)

 We will work with you to carefully review all payment options that may be available to insure that you are able to receive treatment.
 Some payment options may include private pay, insurance, state coverage or a combination.
-We are currently working to be a licensed provider for the various state and private insurance companies.
-We are able to bill out of network for private insurance companies.
+We are currently a licensed provider for the following state and private insurance companies listed below.
+We are able to bill out of network for other state and private insurance companies not listed with pre authorization approval.

 Does Recovering Hope offer detoxification?